abilandz/PH8124/Lecture_2/Lecture_2.md

 The flag **-n** causes command **cat** to enumerate all lines in its printout.

-In general, all **Bash** and **Linux** commands are conceptually implemented in the same way --- let us now discuss what is conceptually always the same in their implementation and usage.
+In general, all **Bash** and **Linux** commands are conceptually implemented in the same way &mdash; let us now discuss what is conceptually always the same in their implementation and usage.

 Generically, for most cases of interest, we are executing commands in the terminal in the following way: